Jack Herbert: Red Sonja Series

 In the early 2000s, Dynamite acquired the comic book rights to Red Sonja and decided to bring back Sonja's classic bikini armor for her new series, which debuted in 2005.
 The series was an immediate hit, becoming Dynamite's best-selling title and firmly returning Red Sonja to mainstream popularity.
 The character now has a monthly series, together with a series of mini-series and one-shots, all published by Dynamite Entertainment.
 The main Red Sonja series features a number of cover artists as well as the regular team of writer Michael Avon Oeming and artist Mel Rubi.

 Jack Herbert did cover work for that series in the issues Red Sonja #41–45 and also for Queen Sonja #1–5.
 During the year 2010, Jack Herbert worked in the title Queen Sonja making full pencils, inks and covers.

 In 2011, when he was working in Black Terror #12,13 and 14 with Alex Ross and Phil Hester.
-Alex was looking for an artist to work with him on Kirby Genesis Project and had already done some testing, but he liked Jack's art so much that invited him for pencils and inks.
-Kirby Genesis is a series with 9 hardcover books based on the concepts and characters of the great Jack Kirby and was published during 2011 and 2012.
+Alex was looking for an artist to work with him on the Kirby: Genesis project and had already done some testing, but he liked Jack's art so much that invited him for pencils and inks.
+Kirby: Genesis is a series with 9 hardcover books based on the concepts and characters of Jack Kirby and was published during 2011 and 2012.
 The project had the script done by Kurt Busiek, arts by Alex Ross and Jack Herbert and colors by Vinícius Andrade.
 This became the best-known work of Jack Herbert in the comic book market until then and is considered by him, his most important work.

-After Kirby Genesis, Jack was responsible for the interiors of the pulp series Miss Fury, that was published in the years of 2013 and 2014.
+After Kirby: Genesis, Jack was responsible for the interiors of the pulp series Miss Fury, that was published in the years of 2013 and 2014.
 In the last two years in Dynamite, he has also worked on the titles like The Shadow and The Bionic Man vs The Bionic Woman.